 6. It is highly recommended to review the reviewers’ rating sheet prior to submitting an application.
 The rubric can be found here.
 Please read the rubric and information on this page carefully.
 Every year nearly 50% of applicants do not move past the first round because they are missing a document or do not provide a reference letter outlining the details below.

 Additional Document Instructions:

 - At the bottom of the application there are upload sections where the following documents can be submitted.

 - Resume – must not exceed two typed pages, which includes personal information, education, and employment history as well as the following sections: Awards and Honors, Community Service, and Leadership Roles and Activities.

-Essay (Word or .doc preferred but not required) – The essay must be two pages (single spaced, 12pt Arial font) that addresses the following:
+- Essay (Word or .doc preferred but not required) – The essay must be two pages (single spaced, 12pt Arial font) that address the following:

-- The three reasons you enrolled in the JAG program and the biggest lesson you learned from your JAG Specialist.
+- The three reasons you enrolled in the JAG program and the most important lesson you learned from your JAG Specialist.

 - Your personal story and what lessons you learned from meeting challenges in your life.

 - The reason you picked your career pathway and why you feel the educational institution you selected will help you make the most progress toward your career goal.

 - Your commitment to JAG to uphold the responsibilities of a Smith Scholar by achieving your career goal and helping others who need a boost to achieve their academic and career goals.